education.vic.gov.au

 • learning to read and write English

-• continuing their learning in all learning areas through English, at the same time as they are learning English
+• continuing their content learning in all learning areas through English, at the same time as they are learning English

 • learning about the Australian school system.